The diverse habitats in Paklenica and the vertical stratification provide a good home to diverse fauna.

 Swallowtail (Papilio machaon)

-31 amphibian and reptile species have been recorded here, and 11 snake species.
+31 amphibian and reptile species have been recorded here, of which 11 snake species.
 The most common ones in the Park are the non-poisonous Balkan Whip Snake (Hierophus gemonensis), Leopard snake (Zamenis situla), Aesculapian snake (Zamenis longissimus).
 The Nose-horned Viper (Vipera ammodytes) and the very rare Orsini’s viper (Vipera ursinii macrops) are the only poisonous snakes in the area.

 Dalmatian Wall Lizard (Podarcis melisellensis)

 Birds are the most numerous group of vertebrates, with 260 species recorded to date.
 The avifauna is represented by 165 species of nesting birds found in Park area and the rest are recorded in the near surroundings.
 The nesting bird group includes a community of birds inhabiting rocks and cliffs in the canyons of Velika Paklenica and Mala Paklenica, with 24 bird species.
 The most abundant populations form the Rock Nuthatch (Sitta neumayer) and Blue Rock Thrush (Monticola solitarius).

 Special value is added to the Park by the endangered and rare bird species such as the Golden Eagle (Aquila chrysaetos), Peregrine Falcon (Falco peregrinus), Short-toed Eagle (Circaetus gallicus) and Goshawk (Accipiter gentilis).
 As for owls, seven species have been recorded in the Park.
 The most numerous ones are Eurasian Tawny Owl (Strix aluco) and Scops Owl (Otus scops), while the largest European owl, the Eagle Owl (Bubo bubo) regularly nests in the canyons of Velika Paklenica and Mala Paklenica.